Small Farm Production, Marketing and Food Safety

 May 7, 2015

 Texas A & M Agri-Life Extension and Research Station

 2401 East Highway 83

 Weslaco, Texas 78593

 Pre-register/register online by May 5.
 Enrollment is limited to the first 100 participants.

 - 8:30 Welcome and Introductions – Barbara Storz, Retired Extension horticulturist and John W. Smith, Extension Program Specialist

 - 8:45 “To Wash or Not – Small Farm Egg Production” – Dr. Craig Coufal - Associate Poultry Department Head for Extension & Extension Program Leader.
-His research area focus is on egg sanitation, poultry waste management, and plant nutrient utilization.
-Dr. Coufal will discuss current food safety laws in relation to egg production and how to minimize losses in small farm egg production.
+His research area focus is on egg sanitation, poultry husbandry, and poultry waste management.
+Dr. Coufal will discuss food safety laws and best practices in relation to egg production and how to minimize losses in small farm egg production.